 Sr. Director of Corporate Marketing and Director of Corporate Communications Immediately, if the incident has been publicly reported or if there is a regulatory requirement to make an announcement.
 In other cases, once the full impact and associated risk has been determined.
 SIMOC/CMOC Continuous In incident response Slack channel

-Legal If Bramble EE customers are impacted, or if the security incident includes a data breach including but not limited to:
+Legal If Bramble if the security incident includes a data breach including but not limited to:

 Exposure of PII / Personal Data